QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 "I will build my church, and the gates of Hades will not overcome it."
 (Matthew 16:18).

-4.1 The "Rabbi" Title
+4.1 The "Rabbi" title

 Jesus gave a specific warning regarding religious titles and spiritual hierarchy: